-There are just 5 individuals in residence at a time: one poet, one fiction or creative nonfiction writer, one photographer or filmmaker, and two visual artists.
+There are just five individuals in residence at a time: one poet, one fiction or creative nonfiction writer, one photographer or filmmaker, and two visual artists.
 Each group of five arrives and departs at the same time.

 We believe in and value a diverse community of creative individuals.
-To that end, we hope that all artists and writers feel welcome to apply for a residency, regardless of one’s level of education, experience, race, age, sex, religious belief, marital status, sexual orientation, gender, gender identity or national origin.
+To that end, we hope that all artists and writers feel welcome to apply for a residency, regardless of one’s level of education, experience, race, ethnicity, age, sex, religious belief, marital status, sexual orientation, gender, gender identity or national origin.

-There is no cost to attend Saltonstall, and this year, for the third time, there is no application fee associated with this application.
-Additionally, to help offset travel to Ithaca and other personal expenses, we have increased our stipends to $750 for each month-long Fellow, $375 for each two-week Fellow, and $200 for each artist/writer attending our pilot 6-night residency for parents.
+There is no cost to attend Saltonstall and no application fee associated with this application.
+Additionally, to help offset travel to Ithaca and other personal expenses, we offer stipends of $100/week to everyone who attends.
+Additional stipend support (up to $1,000) will be offered based on financial need and the median household income of an applicant's County.
+Artist- and writer-parents will each receive a $500 stipend.

 Dates for our 2023 residencies are as follows